Jhartanto30/hw03-Group21/hw03-description.md

 **Deliverable:** for this assignment, your github repository should contain:

 - One notebook PER QUESTION that includes code for plots and simulations, along with your written responses and discussion.
 Please remember to use markdown headings for each section/subsection so the entire document is readable.
-All figures should be included in both the notebook and in a separape image file inside a folder `outputs`.
+All figures should be included in both the notebook and in a separate image file inside a folder `outputs`.

 - Complete the contribution statement